Dua for Travelling

 Translation (English):

-Returning, repenting, worshipping, and praising our Lord.
+And when returning, he would add, Returning, repenting, worshipping, and praising our Lord.

 Reference & Notes

-Ibn ʿUmar (may Allah be pleased with him) taught them that the Messenger of Allah ﷺ, when he sat firmly upon his riding beast, setting out for a journey, would say takbīr (Allāhu akbar) three times, then he would say:
+Ibn ʿUmar taught that the Messenger of Allah ﷺ, when he sat firmly upon his riding beast setting out for a journey, would say takbīr three times, then recite the supplication above.
+When he returned, he would say the same and add, Returning, repenting, worshiping, and praising our Lord.

-Ṣaḥīḥ Muslim, Kitāb al-Ḥajj, Hadith 1342 (Book 15, Hadith 479).
+Reference: Ṣaḥīḥ Muslim, Kitāb al-Ḥajj, Hadith 1342, Book 15, Hadith 479.

 Dua when Entering a City or a Village